felipead/dotfiles/homebrew/README.md

 - [`casks/versioned.txt`](casks/versioned.txt) contains a list of casks to be installed.
 This list will also be versioned on git and shared among all machines.
 - `casks/local.txt`, if present, is expected to contain a list of casks that should be installed only on the local machine (they are not supposed to be checked-in under version control).

+### A note regarding the `java` cask

+Unfortunately, when installing the `java` cask it installs the latest JDK along with the Java brower plugin.
+However, this plugin is often unecessary nowaways and it has the potential to expose security vulnerabilities.

+If you just want the JDK, you can remove the Java browser plugin and all the bloatware that comes with it using the following script:

+    $ ./remove-java-bloatware.sh